 10. They make a difference

-The only reason any speaker should have the attention of an audience is if they have something of value to say that will make a tangible difference to the personal or professional lives of their audience.
+The only reason any speaker should have the attention of an audience is if they have something of value to say.
+Something which will make a tangible difference to the personal or professional lives of their audience.

-Throughout history all great speakers have known this and that’s why they become known for it.
+Throughout history all great speakers have known this.
 Not only do they know how to deliver a message through using some of the ideas presented in this article but their objective is to make a difference and when they do they are remembered for it.

 11. They are emotionally intelligent